marielgh/marielgh.github.io/nyctaxi.md

 dtypes: datetime64[ns](1), float64(4), int64(3), object(2)
 memory usage: 111.3+ MB</code></pre>

+We see there are no missing values.
+Out target variable is *trip_duration*.

+On the documentation of the competition in Kaggle, we can find the following description for the dataset features.

 **Data fields**
 - id - a unique identifier for each trip
 - vendor_id - a code indicating the provider associated with the trip record